ds82/bnetchecker/README.markdown

 mvn package

-Maven will fetch the required dependancies and build the JAR file.
+Maven will fetch the required dependencies and build the JAR file.
 Afterwards you can run the tool like this:

 java -jar target/bnetchecker-0.0.1-SNAPSHOT.jar <BATTLE.NET-Account> <PASSWORD>